UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/dDNP_hardware/dDNP_hardware.md

 mechanical pump, although this system has a higher base temperature of 1.3-1.4 K (1,2).
 The output helium gas of the pump is recondensed and then fed into the 1-K pot via a needle valve.
-More recently, a closed loop ^4^He system, including a flow restriction with a fixed impedance feeding the 1-K pot, has been proposed as preclinical polarizer (9).
+More recently, a closed loop <sup>4</sup>He system, including a flow restriction with a fixed impedance feeding the 1-K pot, has been proposed as preclinical polarizer (9).
 This particular system is attractive as it does not require any mechanical adjustment such as the rotation of a needle valve and it can run for indefinite periods of time at its base temperature.
-Although it could be possible to run such a closed system with ^3^He to further reduce the temperature, the current price of this rare isotope is too exorbitant to even consider this option.
+Although it could be possible to run such a closed system with <sup>3</sup>He to further reduce the temperature, the current price of this rare isotope is too exorbitant to even consider this option.
 The build-up time could also become prohibitively long at temperatures below 0.8 K.

-***Microwaves***
+### Microwaves

 To drive the DNP process, the SS sample needs to be irradiated with microwaves at a frequency near to the electron Larmor frequency which are delivered to the sample from an external source via a waveguide.
 It is usual to contain the microwaves inside a (non-resonant) cavity at the sample space as confining the microwaves in this way increases the power density that the sample is subject to.
-The ^13^C polarization depends, to some extent, upon the power provided and it will increase with increasing power until it reaches a plateau beyond which additional power will eventually be detrimental to the polarization because of
+The <sup>13</sup>C polarization depends, to some extent, upon the power provided and it will increase with increasing power until it reaches a plateau beyond which additional power will eventually be detrimental to the polarization because of